Giants beat Rockies 6-3 to keep slim playoff hopes alive – KION546

 Sean Hjelle pitched the next four innings, allowing two runs (one earned) on two hits with two strikeouts and two walks.
 Hjelle (1-2) earned his first major league win after being recalled from Triple-A Sacramento earlier in the day.

+“Putting on that uniform still gives me a little bit of goosebumps,” he said.
+“First win, definitely going to remember this one and it’s going to be in the scrapbook for years to come.”

+Added Giants manager Gabe Kapler: “I think it was an up-and-down outing that ultimately turned out to be a really good one.”

-Yastrzemski put the Giants ahead with an RBI single in the first inning.
+Yastrzemski put San Francisco ahead with an RBI single in the first inning.
 A second run scored on a throwing error by Rockies center fielder Yonathan Daza.

 Crawford followed with a sacrifice fly to make it 3-0.